Michael P. Ross: City Council

+Post-council career

+After leaving the city council, Ross worked as a real estate lawyer at Prince Lobel Tye LLP, and a regular contributor to The Boston Globe.

 Personal life

 Ross lives in the East Boston neighborhood of Boston.
 He holds a bachelor's degree from Clark University in Worcester, an MBA from Boston University, and a J.D. degree from Suffolk University Law School.
-He is married to Karolina Chorvath, a Czechoslovakian-American journalist and chronic illness advocate.
+He is married to Karolina Chorvath, a Czechoslovak-American journalist and chronic illness advocate.